nicolasinman/mae301-2026spring-slice/phase3/README.md

   Step 2: Program opens Threads account and examines the last "X" # of posts by this individual.
 (NOTE: Only extracts text)

-  Step 3: The program outputs the post text, like count, reply count, repost count, and post creation date into a .txt with each post separated into a new line.
+  Step 3: The program outputs the post text, like count, reply count, repost count, and post creation date into a .txt with the name "threads_posts_ThreadsUsername.txt".
 The following is the format of the output .txt:

 ```txt
 Text: Example Threads post text here